-14. Generally regarding the Zoning Ordinance requirement for a finding that the special conditions, circumstances, hardships, or practical difficulties do not result from the actions of the Applicant:

-A. Regarding the proposed waiver for not submitting a noise analysis: the applicants do not feel that the noise analysis is necessary because the technology they are using will be immersed in liquid, and therefore will not make noise.
+- 14. Generally regarding the Zoning Ordinance requirement for a finding that the special conditions, circumstances, hardships, or practical difficulties do not result from the actions of the Applicant: - A. Regarding the proposed waiver for not submitting a noise analysis having written approval of the DATA CENTER location from the relevant FIRE PROTECTION DISTRICT: the petitioner has attempted to solicit comments from the Bondville Fire Chief, but no comments have been received. the applicants do not feel that the noise analysis is necessary because the technology they are using will be immersed in liquid, and therefore will not make noise.